m4saka/xcspp/README.md

       95000    1000.000       9.190     215.330  0.00000000       1.000
      100000    1000.000       9.963     228.785  0.00000000       1.000
 ```
-In default, this summary log is saved as `summary.csv`, and the acquired population is saved as `classifier.csv`.
+In this example, this summary log is saved as `summary.csv`, and the acquired population is saved as `classifier.csv`.

 ## Library Linking (with CMake)
 Just include the xcspp directory using `add_subdirectory` and link the `xcspp` library to the target.